DareData/lp-foundations/assignments/assignment_4/README.md

 Passing a country as a string is not very safe (imprecise types are a code smell).
 We can use an enum to make sure that we only pass valid countries.

 1. Create an `enum.Enum` called `Region` with **ALL** possible region values.
-You will have to extract the values from the pandas data frame and then copy the result to your `Region` class.
+You will have to extract the values from the `pandas` dataframe and then copy the result to your `Region` class.
 Use the most appropriate VSCode shortcut/s that you learned about in the [text editor](../../08_text_editors/2_productivity.md) module to make your job easier!
 2. Modify the necessary functions and tests to accept a `Region` instead of a string.
 Don't forget the type hints.
 3. Finally, add a class method to `Region` that returns a list of all the _actual_ countries (so, it removes values like EU28, EFTA, etc).
 Add a test for this method.
 Again, make use of as many shortcuts as possible, it will make your life much easier.